shazz/shazz.github.io/content/blog/ct.md

 ### INSTALL_RESIDENT_VECTOR

-This routine will "patch" the bootsector copied in the `DSKBUF` buffer to replace 28 bytes reserved to describle the floppy (see the [bootsector format](/pages/boosector-en.html)) by the data structure required by the virus to operate, based on data spread in the bootsector data
+This routine will "patch" the bootsector copied in the `DSKBUF` buffer to replace 28 bytes reserved to describe the floppy (see the [bootsector format](/pages/boosector-en.html)) by the data structure required by the virus to operate, based on data spread in the bootsector data

-As for the Ghost Virus, this routine will take care to correctly set up the resident program header, a BRA instruction to "jump over" the program variable structure (check the `OFFSET_` structure in the source constants), and finally adjust the double-page checksum to validate the resident program in order to be executed (and deteled) during the next warm reset.
+As for the Ghost Virus, this routine will take care to correctly set up the resident program header, a BRA instruction to "jump over" the program variable structure (check the `OFFSET_` structure in the source constants), and finally adjust the double-page checksum to validate the resident program in order to be executed (and deleted) during the next warm reset.

 ```asm
 ; ----------------------------------------------------------------------------------------------------------